PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass

 \section{Theory}

-Dark matter haloes trace the matter distribution, as these objects are assumed to be formed from high density peaks.
-However, the gravitational collapse of dark matter haloes is a non-linear and complex process.
-On the quasi-linear scales, the complexities can be absorbed into a set of operators, whose coefficients are called {\it bias} parameters \citep{Bardeen_1986,Desjacques_2018}.
-In the context of perturbation theory, the density contrast of haloes and also other cosmological tracers, such as galaxies, can be written as a function of position and redshift:
+Dark matter halos trace the matter distribution, as these objects are assumed to form from high-density peaks.
+However, the gravitational collapse of dark matter halos is a non-linear and complex process.
+On quasi-linear scales, the complexities can be absorbed into a set of operators whose coefficients are called bias parameters \citep{Bardeen_1986,Desjacques_2018}.
+In the context of perturbation theory, the density contrast of halos and also other cosmological tracers, such as galaxies, can be written as a function of position and redshift:

-The operators $O$ describe all the fields that may affect the matter density field, and $b_O$ are the bias parameters associated with each of these operators.
-If only local operators are considered, then the bias expansion can only contain terms with exactly two spatial derivatives of the potential, that is $O \propto \partial_i\partial_j \phi$ \citep[see][(for an extensive review on the bias formalism)]{Desjacques_2018}.
-All the terms proportional to the matter density contrast $\delta_m$ (e.g. $\propto \delta_m {}^n$ ) are allowed in the local bias expansion given it is related with the potential through the Poisson equation $(\nabla^2\phi\propto\delta_m)$.
+The operators, $O$, describe all the fields that may affect the matter density field, while $b_O$ represents the bias parameters associated with each operator.
+If only local operators are considered, then the bias expansion can only contain terms with exactly two spatial derivatives of the potential, that is, $O \propto \partial_i\partial_j \phi$ \citep[see][for an extensive review on the bias formalism]{Desjacques_2018}.
+All the terms proportional to the matter density contrast $\delta_m$ (e.g. $\propto \delta_m^n$ ) are allowed in the local bias expansion given it is related with the potential through the Poisson equation $(\nabla^2\phi\propto\delta_m)$.
 The leading order of \autoref{eq:bias_expansion} can be expressed as:

-where $\delta_h$ is the density field of haloes, $\delta_m$ is the density field of the matter distribution and $b_1$ is the linear bias.
-This expression is only valid on the purely linear regime, which typically are considered those below $k_{\rm max} \lesssim 0.1 \, h\,{\rm Mpc}^{-1}$.
-By including more terms in \autoref{eq:bias_expansion}, the clustering of the haloes can be modelled even in the mildly non-linear regime.
-This is not necessary as the effect of local-PNG is mostly encoded in the largest scales (see \S\ref{sec:scale_dependent_bias}) and hence, most part of our analysis will focus on the purely linear regime.
+where $\delta_h$ is the density field of halos, $\delta_m$ is the density field of the matter distribution, and $b_1$ is the linear bias.
+This expression is only valid on the purely linear regime, which typically is considered those below $k_{\rm max} \lesssim 0.1 \, h\,{\rm Mpc}^{-1}$.
+By including more terms in \autoref{eq:bias_expansion}, the clustering of the halos can be modelled even in the mildly non-linear regime.
+This modelling is unnecessary as the effect of local PNG is mostly encoded in the largest scales (see \S\ref{sec:scale_dependent_bias}).
+Hence, most of our analysis is focussed on the purely linear regime.

-Using the linear bias, $b_1$, from \autoref{eq:linear_bias_density}, the power spectrum of haloes can be expressed in terms of the linear matter power spectrum, $P_{m,m}(k,z)$, as:
+Using the linear bias, $b_1$, from \autoref{eq:linear_bias_density}, the power spectrum of halos can be expressed in terms of the linear matter power spectrum, $P_{m,m}(k,z)$, as: